Pedestrian dies after being struck by car on A96 - Evening Express

 Southbound traffic has been told to exit the A96 by turning right on to the B9014 in Keith, continuing on to Drummuir, where they should take a left on to the B9115 and continue to its junction with the A96 at Newtack and the permanently positioned signs.

-Traffic Scotland called the incident was “serious” and that the road was “likely to remain closed for some time”.
+Traffic Scotland said the road was “likely to remain closed for some time”.

 ⌚07.00#A96 ⛔CLOSED⛔#A96 is closed in both directions Huntly-Keith due to a serious RTC